codedge-llc/pigeon/README.md

 Notification structs returned as `{:ok, notification}` will always contain exactly one registration ID for the `registration_id` key.

-For `{:error, reason, notification}` tuples, this key can be one or many IDs depending on the error. `:InvalidRegistration` will return exactly one, whereas `:AuthenticationError` and `:InternalServerError` will return up to 1000 IDs (and the callback called for each failed 1000-chunked request).
+For `{:error, reason, notification}` tuples, this key can be one or many IDs depending on the error. `:invalid_registration` will return exactly one, whereas `:authentication_error` and `:internal_server_error` will return up to 1000 IDs (and the callback called for each failed 1000-chunked request).

 #### Error Responses
 *Slightly modified from [GCM Server Reference](https://developers.google.com/cloud-messaging/http-server-ref#error-codes)*